Are Square Business Cards A Good Idea? Going Counterculture

 Consequently, a reasonable size for a practical square business card (one that fits in a card case inside the wallet) might be 2 x 2 inches.

-This size gives room for less room for information, so we have to keep the message brief.
+This square size gives room for less room for information, so we have to keep the message brief.

 Nevertheless, this may not be such an enormous problem after all.